Blog Post

 From a leadership perspective, encourage and welcome those ideas.
 Consider asking for employee contribution on subjects that the board is discussing.
 For example, if as a board you are struggling to recruit in a competitive market, ask your employees for their ideas and suggestions, their different viewpoint may identify excellent alternative solutions.

-Bring employees, whether directly or through a formal forum, into your discussions.
+Bring employees, whether directly, through a formal forum or topic based working groups, into your discussions.
 Engage with them and welcome input.
 But crucially, give feedback.
 If the time for one of their suggestions isn’t today, say why not, but keep it for future consideration.

 Long term issues not mended will remain and will gradually erode the effectiveness of the governance framework.
 They will also take more time and resource to mend in the future and could create an even greater issue if not addressed in a timely manner.
 Like a broken bone that hasn’t healed, the dull pain will eventually turn into a greater distraction that could compromise the whole organisation.